-In the series inductor circuit, the number of inductors is connected in series in the circuit, and the same amount of current will flow in each of the inductors connected.
-For example, if L1, L2, L3…… inductors are connected in series and current I flow through the circuit as shown in the figure below
+In the series inductor circuit, the number of inductors is connected serially in the circuit, and the same amount of current will flow in each of the inductors connected.
+For example, if L1, L2, L3…… inductors are connected in series and current I flow through the circuit as shown in the figure below:

 IL1 = IL2 = IL3= IMN